nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add client
+1. User requests to add client by entering the details (name, phone, email, address, and optional tags).
-1. Prudy adds the client
+1. Prudy adds the client.

    Use case ends.

+**Extensions**

+- 1a.
+The name is invalid.
+   - 1a1.
+Prudy shows an error message.

+      Use case ends.

+- 1b.
+The phone is invalid.
+   - 1b1.
+Prudy shows an error message.

+      Use case ends.

+- 1c.
+The email is invalid.
+   - 1b1.
+Prudy shows an error message.

+      Use case ends.

+- 1d.
+The address is invalid.
+   - 1d1.
+Prudy shows an error message.

+      Use case ends.

+- 1e.
+The tags provided are invalid.
+   - 1e1.
+Prudy shows an error message.

+      Use case ends.

+- 1f.
+The client already exists in Prudy.
+   - 1f1.
+Prudy shows an error message.

+      Use case ends.

 **Use case: UC3 - Delete a client**

 **MSS**

-1. User <u>list clients (UC1)</u> to look for index of client
+1. User <u>list clients (UC1)</u> to look for index of client.
-1. User requests to delete a specific client in the list
+1. User requests to delete a specific client in the list.
-1. Prudy deletes the client
+1. Prudy deletes the client.

    Use case ends.

+**Extensions**

+- 2a.
+The provided index is invalid.
+   - 2a1.
+Prudy shows an error message.

+      Use case ends.

-**Use case: UC4 - Add a policy to client**
+**Use case: UC4 - List policies of a client**

 **MSS**

-1. User <u>list clients (UC1)</u> to look for index of client
+1. User <u>list clients (UC1)</u> to look for index of client.
-1. User requests to add a policy to a specific client in the list
+1. User request to list policies of client.
-1. Prudy adds the policy under the client
+1. Prudy shows a list of the client's policies.

    Use case ends.

+**Extensions**

+- 2a.
+The provided index is invalid.
+   - 2a1.
+Prudy shows an error message.

+      Use case ends.

-**Use case: UC5 - Add a claim to a policy**
+**Use case: UC5 - Add a policy to client**

 **MSS**

-1. User <u>list clients (UC1)</u> to look for index of client
+1. User <u>list clients (UC1)</u> to look for index of client.
-1. User requests to add a claim to a specific policy for a client in the list
+1. User requests to add a policy to a specific client in the list (optionally providing the premium amount, coverage amount, and expiry date).
-1. Prudy adds the claim under the specified policy for the client
+1. Prudy adds the policy under the client.

    Use case ends.

+**Extensions**

+- 2a.
+The provided policy type is invalid.
+   - 2a1.
+Prudy shows an error message.

+      Use case ends.

+- 2b.
+The provided premium amount is invalid.
+   - 2b1.
+Prudy shows an error message.

+      Use case ends.

+- 2c.
+The provided coverage amount is invalid.
+   - 2c1.
+Prudy shows an error message.

+      Use case ends.

+- 2d.
+The provided expiry date is invalid.
+   - 2d1.
+Prudy shows an error message.

+      Use case ends.

+- 2e.
+Client already has a policy of the same policy type.
+   - 2e1.
+Prudy shows an error message.

+      Use case ends.

-**Use case: UC6 - List claims for a policy**
+**Use case: UC6 - List claims for a client's policy**

 **MSS**

-1. User <u>list clients (UC1)</u> to look for index of client
+1. User <u>list clients (UC1)</u> to look for index of client.
-1. User requests to list claims for a specific policy under the client
+1. User request to list all claims of client's policy.
-1. Prudy lists the claims under the specified policy
+1. Prudy shows a list of claims under the specified client's policies.

    Use case ends.

-**Use case: UC7 - Resolve a claim**
+**Extensions**

+- 1a.
+User wants to list all client's policies.
-1. User <u>list clients (UC1)</u> to look for index of client
+   - 1a1.
+User <u>list policies of a client (UC4)</u>.

-1. User <u>list claims for a policy (UC6)</u>
-1. User requests to edit a claim to mark its status as resolved
-1. Prudy edits the claim under the specified policy for the client
+      Use case resumes at step 2.

+- 2a.
+The provided index is invalid.
+   - 2a1.
+Prudy shows an error message.

       Use case ends.

+- 2b.
+The provided policy type is invalid.
+   - 2b1.
+Prudy shows an error message.

+      Use case ends.

+- 2c.
+Client does not has the specified policy.
+   - 2c1.
+Prudy shows an error message.

+      Use case ends.

+**Use case: UC7 - Add a claim to a policy**

+**MSS**

+1. User <u>list clients (UC1)</u> to look for index of client.
+1. User requests to add a claim to a specific policy for a client in the list by providing the claim status and claim description.
+1. Prudy adds the claim under the specified policy for the client.

+   Use case ends.

+**Extensions**

+- 1a.
+User wants to list all client's policies.
+   - 1a1.
+User <u>list policies of a client (UC4)</u>.

+      Use case resumes at step 2.

+- 2a.
+The provided index is invalid.
+   - 2a1.
+Prudy shows an error message.

+      Use case ends.

+- 2b.
+The provided policy type is invalid.
+   - 2b1.
+Prudy shows an error message.

+      Use case ends.

+- 2c.
+Client does not have the specified policy.
+   - 2c1.
+Prudy shows an error message.

+      Use case ends.

+- 2d.
+The provided claim status is invalid.
+   - 2d1.
+Prudy shows an error message.

+      Use case ends.

+- 2e.
+The provided claim description is invalid.
+   - 2e1.
+Prudy shows an error message.

+      Use case ends.

+- 2f.
+The claim to be added is a duplicate.
+   - 2f1.
+Prudy shows an error message.

+      Use case ends.

+**Use case: UC8 - Edit a claim**

+**MSS**

+1. User <u>list clients (UC1)</u> to look for index of client.
+1. User requests to edit the claim's status or description or both.
+1. Prudy edits the claim under the specified policy for the client.

+   Use case ends.

+**Extensions**

+- 1a.
+User wants to list all client's policies.
+   - 1a1.
+User <u>list policies of a client (UC4)</u>.

+      Use case resumes at step 2.

+- 1b.
+User wants to list all claim's of a policy.
+   - 1b1.
+User <u>list claims for a client's policy (UC6)</u>.

+      Use case resumes at step 3.

+- 2b.
+The provided index is invalid.
+   - 2b1.
+Prudy shows an error message.

+      Use case ends.

+- 2c.
+The provided policy type is invalid.
+   - 2c1.
+Prudy shows an error message.

+      Use case ends.

+- 2d.
+Client does not have the specified policy.
+   - 2d1.
+Prudy shows an error message.

+      Use case ends.

+- 2e.
+The provided claim index is invalid.
+   - 2e1.
+Prudy shows an error message.

+      Use case ends.

+- 2f.
+The provided claim status is invalid.
+   - 2b1.
+Prudy shows an error message.

+      Use case ends.

+- 2g.
+The provided claim description is invalid.
+   - 2g1.
+Prudy shows an error message.

+      Use case ends.

+- 2h.
+The result of the command will lead to a duplicate claim.
+   - 2h1.
+Prudy shows an error message.

+      Use case ends.

+**Use case: UC9 - List expiring policies**

+**MSS**

+1. User requests to list expiring policies, optionally indicating the number of days to expiry.
+1. Prudy list all policies expiring in 30 days if not specified by user, or policies expiring in however many days as specified by user.

+   Use case ends.

+**Extensions**

+- 1a.
+The number of days specified is invalid.
+   - 1a1.
+Prudy shows an error message.

+      Use case ends.

+**Use case: UC10 - Filter clients**

+**MSS**

+1. User requests to filter clients by search criteria.
+1. Prudy list all clients that match the search criteria.

+   Use case ends.

+**Extensions**

+- 1a.
+The provided name is invalid.
+   - 1a1.
+Prudy shows an error message.

+      Use case ends.

+- 1b.
+The provided phone is invalid.
+   - 1b1.
+Prudy shows an error message.

+      Use case ends.

+- 1c.
+The provided email is invalid.
+   - 1c1.
+Prudy shows an error message.

+      Use case ends.

+- 1d.
+The provided address is invalid.
+   - 1d1.
+Prudy shows an error message.

+      Use case ends.

+- 1e.
+The provided policy type is invalid.
+   - 1e1.
+Prudy shows an error message.

+      Use case ends.

 ### Non-Functional Requirements

-1.**Platform Compatibility**: Should work on any mainstream OS with Java 17 or above installed.
+1. **Platform Compatibility**: Should work on any mainstream OS with Java 17 or above installed.

-2.**Performance**: Should be able to hold up to 1000 clients without noticeable sluggishness in typical usage.
+1. **Performance**: Should be able to hold up to 1000 clients without noticeable sluggishness in typical usage.

-3.**Efficiency**: A user with average typing speed should be able to perform tasks faster using commands than using a mouse-based interface.
+1. **Efficiency**: A user with average typing speed should be able to perform tasks faster using commands than using a mouse-based interface.

-4.**Ease of Use**: Core functions should be intuitive enough for a new user to learn within 30 minutes.
+1. **Ease of Use**: Core functions should be intuitive enough for a new user to learn within 30 minutes.

-5.**Response Time**: Basic commands (e.g., add client, update client) should provide feedback within 1 second.
+1. **Response Time**: Basic commands (e.g., add client, update client) should provide feedback within 1 second.

-6.**Memory Usage**: The app should not exceed 500MB of memory usage.
+1. **Memory Usage**: The app should not exceed 500MB of memory usage.

-7.**Error Messaging**: Should provide clear error messages that guide the user in correcting invalid inputs.
+1. **Error Messaging**: Should provide clear error messages that guide the user in correcting invalid inputs.

-8.**Data Persistence**: All client data should be saved and remain intact between application sessions to prevent data loss.
+1. **Data Persistence**: All client data should be saved and remain intact between application sessions to prevent data loss.

-9.**Reliability**: The application should handle typical user errors gracefully without crashing or requiring a restart.
+1. **Reliability**: The application should handle typical user errors gracefully without crashing or requiring a restart.

-10.**Documentation**: Basic user instructions and command descriptions should be available to help new users understand and use core features effectively.
+1. **Documentation**: Basic user instructions and command descriptions should be available to help new users understand and use core features effectively.

-11.**Backup**: Users should be able to easily save a copy of all data manually to prevent accidental loss.
+1. **Backup**: Users should be able to easily save a copy of all data manually to prevent accidental loss.